manishrana7/icet-manish/doc/userguide/source/examples/map_structure_to_reference.rst

 Structure mapping
 =================

-A cluster vector calculation requires that all atoms reside on a fixed lattice.
-The interesting properties, on the other hand, are typically calculated for a structure in which the cell metric and the atoms and have been allowed to relax.
+A cluster vector calculation requires all atoms to reside on a fixed lattice.
+Properties of interest, on the other hand, are typically calculated for a structure in which cell metric and atoms have been allowed to relax.
 Unless the ideal structures have been saved prior to relaxation, one is therefore faced with the task of mapping back the relaxed structure onto the ideal one.
+In some cases, in particular involving vacancies, relaxation can also lead to atoms moving between sites, in which case remapping is mandatory.

 This is the purpose of the function :func:`map_structure_to_reference
 <icetdev.tools.map_sites.map_structures_to_reference>`.
 The function is also
-useful to analyze whether the relaxation has gone too far for the cluster expansion to viable, i.e., whether the ideal structure from which the relaxation started is not a valid representation of the structure for which the property has been obtained.
+useful to analyze whether the relaxation has gone too far for the cluster expansion to be viable, i.e., whether the ideal structure from which the relaxation started is not a valid representation of the structure for which the property has been obtained.